AlessandroAngeletti/DataVizProject/README.md

 **Regression Models**
 For regression analysis, we decided to stick to the data pertaining to top 5 countries with wine reviews i.e. US, France, Italy, Spain and Portugal, and limit the price threshold to **$156.** By comparing model performance in terms of adjusted R-squared across multiple models, we were able to identify the best-ones to predict `price` and `rating` -

 > rating = a + b(1)log(price) + b(i)country(i) + year*province(i) + year*variety(i)

 > price = a + b(1)points^2 + b(i)country(i) + year*province(i) + year*variety(i)

 Finally, one of our ultimate objectives was to identify certain words, associated with different varieties of wines, that a person can use to appear knowledgeable on the subject.
+For instance, dry reds and roses are more fruity with hints of berry whereas sweet, dry or sparkling wines are more crisp with citrus notes.

 **Conclusion**

-## Objectives

-* Visualize the geographic original of the wines available in the data set;
-* Discover how price correlates with the rating of the wine;
-* How the description of the wine correlates to its geographical location;
-* If the price is impacted by the variety of grape used; and
-* How price is influenced by its description, variety, location, etc.

-## Visalusations

-1) Map plots;
-2) Scatter plots;
-3) Cluster analyses;
-4) Distributions; and
-5) Word banks.

-## Guidelines

-DATAVIS GROUP  PROJECT
-1. Load and inspect data (vroom, skim)
-2. Clean data - variable types, null values, missing values, outliers, categorical variables (cross column sense check)
-3. Look for trends and relations (histograms, scatter plots, correlation matrices)
-4. Feature engineering? (like cumulative_14_day_cases in covid data) - look into new columns we can create
-5. Visualisations (at least 3 different types of charts - let's do a map as well hehe)
-6. Focus on a story throughout + conclusion

-DELIVERABLES
-1. Group presentation to be uploaded on canvas
-2. Github repo + public repo with readme file
-3. One page description of project + questions we're trying to answer
-4. Rmd file
+Although we have devoted a significant portion of our time to cleaning the dataset and extracting insights on different varieties of wines and our analysis therefore provides a decent guide to different wines, it isn't completely exhaustive.
+Our dataset is not representative of world population of wines.
+Moreover, we derive our insights from reviews and points provided by different tasters all of whom are not professionals.
+Even if they were, these reviews and descriptions are subjective and open to bias.